gregttn/GTToast/README.md

 ## Requirements

 This control is written in Swift 2.
 You will need at least Xcode 7.
-Also this project uses CocoaPods.
+You will need deployment target set to at least 8.0 Also this project uses CocoaPods.

 ## Installation